 - Lost wages

 - Pain and suffering related to the business property injury suffered

 - Punitive damages (depending on the facts of your particular case)

 If you were injured while visiting a business premises in Virginia, it is important to understand that you only have a finite amount of time to take legal action against the business property owner.
 This is due to the statute of limitations.
 Generally, an injured individual has two years to file a lawsuit to try and hold the business property owner accountable for the accident.
-If you fail to bring a business property injury lawsuit within the statute of limitations period against the business property owner, your case could be outright dismissal and you would be barred from pursuing financial restitution for your harms and losses.
+If you fail to bring a business property injury lawsuit within the statute of limitations period against the business property owner, your case could be outright dismissed and you would be barred from pursuing financial restitution for your harms and losses.

 Do I Really Need a Business Premises Liability Lawyer?

-You may be tempted to think that you do not need the services of an attorney since you can effectively negotiate on your own with the business owner's insurance company.
-This is a mistake and, unfortunately, many injured folks learn this lesson the hard way by being ignored or misled by an insurance company claims ajduster.
-It is important to understand that most insurance companies do not immediately offer reasonable settlements in business premises liabiltiy cases.
+You may be tempted to think that you do not need the services of an attorney since you can effectively negotiate on your own with the business owner’s insurance company.
+This is a mistake and, unfortunately, many injured folks learn this lesson the hard way by being ignored or misled by an insurance company claims adjuster.
+It is important to understand that most insurance companies do not immediately offer reasonable settlements in business premises liability cases.
 In fact, insurance companies often refuse to settle and try to take their chances at trial.
 This is why it is so important to retain the services of a skilled and experienced Virginia business premises liability lawyer.

 Contact a Virginia Beach Premises Liability Attorney Today